-In 2018, 26.4 percent of single mother households were under the poverty level.
-This rate is more than double the statewide rate (11.5%) and ten times higher than the poverty rate of married couple with children (2.5%).
+In 2019, one third (32.6 percent) of single mother households were under the poverty level.
+This rate is more than double the statewide rate (11.4%) and almost seven times higher than the poverty rate of married couple with children (5.0%).
+While lower than other household types, the poverty rate for married couples with children doubled from 2018 to 2019.